What is Melasma?

 Melasma is seen most frequently in young women but can be seen in men.
 It is primarily induced and exacerbated by sun exposure, but may also be triggered by;

 - Hormonal therapy such as oral contraceptive use or hormone replacement therapy

 - Cosmetic Skin Care

 - Any activities that cause Intense Heat to the face (from steam showers, hot closed environments, sitting on the beach even under cover and with full sun protection)

 There are two types of Melasma and each describes how deep the pigment is in the skin and how to treat it.
-In the office Dr. Wright will evaluate the depth of pigment with a Wood’s lamp, which can roughly estimate if pigment is in the upper layers of skin and will be amenable to topical therapy with hydroquinone and retinoids, or if it will require a deeper treatment with a laser, light source or microneedling.
+In the office, Dr. Fiona Wright will evaluate the depth of pigment with a Wood’s lamp, which can roughly estimate if pigment is in the upper layers of skin and will be amenable to topical therapy with hydroquinone and retinoids, or if it will require a deeper treatment with a laser, light source or microneedling.
 As melasma has a tendency to reoccur (particularly in darker skin tones) consistent use of a retinoid and photoprotection can help prevent flares.

 Epidermal Melasma is the most common form and is easily treated with a combination of superficial chemical peels, IPL light base procedures.